philiptaron/systemd/systemd-258/posts/17-integrity-checks.md

 > **On LVM compatibility:** LVM has no concept of cryptographic metadata integrity.
 Using LVM and building a modern, secure OS are not really compatible goals.

-> **On dm-integrity:** There's `dm-integrity` which you can either use together with `dm-crypt` or you can use standalone with an HMAC as hash function, in case you just want integrity tied to some secret, but are not interested in confidentiality. `dm-integrity` and `dm-crypt` are tightly integrated, making it relatively efficient to combine them.
+> **On `dm-integrity`:** There's `dm-integrity` which you can either use together with `dm-crypt` or you can use standalone with an HMAC as hash function, in case you just want integrity tied to some secret, but are not interested in confidentiality. `dm-integrity` and `dm-crypt` are tightly integrated, making it relatively efficient to combine them.

 ---